Overview of Collections

 Spanish History and Culture

-Holdings include the personal library of Jaime H. Arjona internationally known expert on Lope de Vega; the Madrid Collection which comprises books, pamphlets, magazine and newspaper articles, broadsides, ephemera, maps and pictorial works relating to the history of Madrid formed by Jose Luis Oliva Escribano of Madrid; the Spanish periodicals and newspapers collection of Duque de T’Serclaes documents reports of events in Spain’s overseas empire, particularly Latin America and Mexico covering the years 1800-1840
+Holdings include the personal library of Jaime H. Arjona internationally known expert on Lope de Vega; the Madrid Collection which comprises books, pamphlets, magazine and newspaper articles, broadsides, ephemera, maps and pictorial works relating to the history of Madrid formed by Jose Luis Oliva Escribano of Madrid; the Spanish periodicals and newspapers collection of Duque de T’Serclaes documents reports of events in Spain’s overseas empire, particularly Latin America and Mexico covering the years 1800-1840.
+A listing of the Spanish periodicals available in Archives & Special Collections can be found here.

 The collection was developed as a collaborative project of the Roper Center for Public Opinion Research and Archives & Special Collections at the Thomas J. Dodd Research Center (1997-2015).
 The goal of the project was to assemble, preserve and provide access to the professional and personal papers of the founders of the modern public opinion survey profession.
 Holdings include the Papers of Elmo Roper, Samuel Lubell, Warren Mitofsky, Archibald Crossley and James Vicary, among others.
 The collections contain correspondence, survey instruments and reports, speeches and presentations on the topics of politics, race, consumer products and religion and conducted from the late 1920s through 2006.

 University of Connecticut History